 The cloud computing market has experienced explosive growth as well, especially as businesses had to accelerate their digital transformation initiatives due to the pandemic.
 Although some of the trends that drove cloud technology adoption, such as remote work, may be losing momentum with many companies, other developments, such as cloud-enabled industrial solutions, 5G, big data, and machine learning continue to drive the cloud computing market growth.

-Biggest Cybersecurity Risks and Challenges in Each Emerging Sector
+Biggest Cybersecurity Risks and Challenges in Emerging Industries

 As the majority of cybercrimes are financially motivated and fintech companies deal with financial assets, these companies are highly enticing to threat actors.
 Integrating best practices specific to the FinTech industry may help prevent or mitigate some threats.
 Some of the top threats the fintech sector faces include: